plan-systems/design-docs/proof-of-correctness.md

 #### Proof of Membership Fluidity

-- Both [adding a new member](#adding-A-New-Member) and [delisting a member](#delisting-a-member) are implemented using standard entries in **C**'s channel system entries undergo normal [channel entry validation](#Channel-Entry-Validation).
+- Both [adding a new member](#adding-A-New-Member) and [delisting a member](#delisting-a-member) are implemented using standard entries in **C**'s channel system and undergo [Channel Entry Validation](#Channel-Entry-Validation) like other standard entries _in addition to further checks and restrictions_.
-- This implies that all the properties, assurances, and security afforded by channel entry validation extend to all aspects of membership fluidity.
-In other words, membership fluidity is just a specialized form of [permissions assurance](#Permissions-Assurance).
+- This implies that all the properties, assurances, and protection afforded by Channel Entry Validation extend to all aspects of membership fluidity.
+This is to say that membership fluidity is a specialized form of [Permissions Assurance](#Permissions-Assurance) and so is thus addressed in [Proof of Permissions Assurance](#Proof-of-Permissions-Assurance).

 #### Proof of Strong Eventual Consistency